sushnag22/Blogger/README.md

 2. GET : /posts - Get all the blog posts.
 3. GET : /posts/id - Get a blog post by id.
 4. PUT : /posts/id - Updates a blog post with the given id.
-5. DELETE : /posts/id - Delete a blog post with given id
+5. DELETE : /posts/id - Delete a blog post with given id.

 The endpoints for comments are: